graemedouglas/autosistant/README.md

 	"I'd like 1 p0, a p1, and 3 p3"

 when prompted in a fresh converstaion to see this mixed approach.

+Another aspect of this is to random system behaviour.
+The system will choose one of a set number of random canned phrases when it has a choice.
+Additionally, the system will not always ask identification questions in the same order (though the system can be configured to ask especially important questions in a given order everytime, as necessary).
+Again, identification questions will be asked in a random order.
 </li>
 <li>
 ###System Configurability